Aero A.11

 The Aero A.11 was a biplane light bomber and reconnaissance aircraft built in Czechoslovakia between the First and Second World Wars.
-It formed the basis for many other Czechoslovakian military aircraft of the inter-war period.
+It formed the basis for many other Czechoslovak military aircraft of the inter-war period.
 Around 250 were built, with some remaining in service at the outbreak of World War II.

 Designed by Antonin Husnik, it was a development of the Aero A.12 (despite what the numbering of the designs might suggest).
 A Hispano-Suiza 8Fb-powered version, the A.11H-s was built for the Finnish Air Force, the only foreign operator of the type.
-The Finns had eight aircraft of this type and used them between 1927-39.
+The Finns had eight aircraft of this type and used them between 1927 and 1939.

+The Aero A.11 was the basis of the later Aero A.25 Aero A.29, Aero A.30, and Aero A.32 aircraft.

+Aircraft A-11.105 was modified in 1928 with a 240 hp (176 kw) Walter Castor I engine installed, and first flown in March 1930.
+After undergoing military trials, 25 planes were produced as the Aero A.211 from 1930-1933.
+The A.211 featured advanced instrumentation in comparison to the A.11, was lengthened to 8.6m, and the weight was reduced to 880 kg.
+These planes carried no weapons and stayed in service until around 1939.

+After the Dissolution of Czechoslovakia, the Slovak Air Force retained 3 Aš.11, 3 AP.32, 1 A.25, and 3 A.211s.
+The aircraft that remained in the Czech Republic were captured by Germany and A.211s were used by the Luftwaffe for training, with 4 units still on the books as of May 1940.